 Its ability to push back above that area seems well-calibrated with the significant decision in the BUND.
-Also note that the less aggressive T-NOTE up channel trend support on the weekly chart (http://bit.ly/38t7PG9 updated through last Friday) also left broader support into prominent low 128-00 area historic and recent congestion that was not even tested prior to the previous rally resumption.
+Also note that the less aggressive T-NOTE up channel trend support on the weekly chart (http://bit.ly/2UVhstC now updated to reflect the February 14th weekly Close) also left broader support into prominent low 128-00 area historic and recent congestion that was not even tested prior to the previous rally resumption.
 Yet that only saw it rally right into the 130-00/129-16 area in early December prior to coming back under pressure.